stertooy/install-pkg/README.md

 This GitHub action installs additional GAP packages.

+## Supported OSes

+This action can be run on macOS and Ubuntu.
+There is some support for Windows (through the `setup-cygwin` action), but this should be considered experimental.

 ## Usage

 The action `install-pkg` has to be called by the workflow of a GAP package.
-It installs the package(s) using PackageMaker.
-(TODO: link)
+It installs the package(s) using [PackageManager](https://github.com/gap-packages/PackageManager).
+This also means that PackageManager will automatically take care of unmet dependencies and will build package(s) if needed.

 ## Migration from setup-gap@v2

-This package is intended to replace the `gap-pkgs-to-clone` input, though with some notable changes.
-PackageManager will also build the package, and install other packages if needed.
+This package is intended to replace the `GAP_PKGS_TO_CLONE` and `GAP_PKGS_TO_BUILD` inputs, though with some notable changes.

 ### Inputs